Five nuclear agency staff died in Russia missile test explosion

 An official responsible for civil defence, Valentin Magomedov, told TASS state news agency on Thursday that radiation levels rose to 2.0 microsieverts per hour for half an hour from 11:50 am (0850 GMT), before falling sharply.

 He said this exceeded the permitted limit of 0.6 microsieverts, TASS reported.

 Greenpeace Russia published a letter from officials at a Moscow nuclear research centre giving the same figure, but saying higher radiation levels lasted for an hour.
 The officials said this did not present any significant risk to public health.

-Russian online media published unattributed video that journalists said showed a line of ambulances speeding through Moscow to take the injured to a centre that specialises in the treatment of radiation victims.
+ussian online media published unattributed video that journalists said showed a line of ambulances speeding through Moscow to take the injured to a centre that specialises in the treatment of radiation victims.

-Rosatom said that the injured were being treated at a “specialised medical centre”.
+osatom said that the injured were being treated at a “specialised medical centre”.

 – Iodine panic –